cyberbotics/webots-doc/automobile/sumo-interface.md

 ## Plugin mechanism

 In addition to the `sumo_supervisor` controller arguments, the plugin mechanism can be used to extend the interface.
-The plugin should be written in python, be in the same folder than the SUMO network files, and should implement the `SumoSupervisorPlugin` class with the two following entry-point functions:
+The plugin should be written in python, be in the same folder as the SUMO network files, and should implement the `SumoSupervisorPlugin` class with the two following entry-point functions:

 ```python
 class SumoSupervisorPlugin: